Timeline of the Syrian civil war (May–August 2012): 18 July

 According to Turkish officials, two Syrian brigadier-generals were among some 600 Syrians who fled from Syria to Turkey overnight, bringing the total number of defected generals to twenty.
 Orient TV reported that Syrian vice president Farouk al-Sharaa, along with 13 other officers, had defected to neighboring Jordan.

 A suicide blast at a National Security Building in Rawda Square in Damascus seriously wounded several Syrian government officials and killed Syrian defense minister General Daoud Rajha, Syrian president Bashar Al Assad's security advisor Hasan Turkmani, and President Assad's brother-in-law, who was also deputy defense minister, Assef Shawkat.
 The interior minister, Mohammad Ibrahim al-Shaar, was also killed in the blast.
 It was alleged the explosion was caused by a suicide bomber who had worked as a bodyguard for President Assad's inner circle.
 The Syrian opposition claimed responsibility for the attack; the FSA claiming that the explosion was remote-controlled and not a suicide attack.

-According to Syrian state television, General Fahad Jassim al-Freij, previously the Chief-of-Staff of the Armed Forces, was appointed as the new Defense Minister.
+According to Syrian state television, General Fahd Jassem al-Freij, previously the Chief-of-Staff of the Armed Forces, was appointed as the new Defense Minister.

 The U.S Department of Treasury announced new sanctions, specifically targeting individuals within the Assad regime.

 By the end of the day, 188 civilians were killed, including 60 civilians in Set Zaynab, Damascus when helicopters shelled a funeral.
 SOHR said that 62 government soldiers and 28 rebels were killed throughout the day.